jej-v/disc-pybot/README.md

 # Discord Python Bot

-This repository was created for the sole reason of being as 'a basic template' a discord bot.
+Just a discord bot example kek.

 What does it do?
-(WIP)
+(WIP - switched over to slash commands)

 ![image](https://user-images.githubusercontent.com/64602039/120628210-15229780-c46d-11eb-9969-a8f7599c6705.png)